canovaniklas/canovaniklas/README.md

 ---

 ## About Me
-I am a Mathematician interested in geometry, partial differential equations, calculus of variations, machine learning, data science, and statistics.
+I am a Mathematician interested in machine learning, data science, and statistics.
 Currently, I am pursuing a PhD in Mathematics at ETH Zurich, where I completed my Master's in 2024.

 ## (Programming) Languages